learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ![png](index_files/index_14_0.png)

-So we found this regression line without using any complex non-linear functions, in a fraction of time.
+We found this regression line without using any complex non-linear functions, in a fraction of time.
 This is the key benefit of regression trees over other regression techniques that we have seen earlier.

 ### Some observations

-- We can notice the graph is not continuous
+- The function is not continuous
 - Horizontal lines are averages of all data points in sections created
 - These horizontal lines represent sections.
 Predictions are averages of data points in these sections.
 So prediction for all values from the same section will be the same